sanity-io/sanity-plugin-dashboard-widget-netlify/README.md

 `title` - Override the widget default title

 `sites[]` - Your Netlify sites to show deploys for
-  - `apiId`- The Netfliy API id of your site (see *Settings > General/Site Details >  Site Information Box*).
+  - `apiId`- The Netfliy API ID of your site (see *Site Settings > General > Site Details >  Site Information -> API ID*).
-  - `buildHookId` - The id of a build hook you have created for your site within the Netlify administration panel (see *Settings > Continous Deployment*).
+  - `buildHookId` - The id of a build hook you have created for your site within the Netlify administration panel (see *Site Settings > Build & Deploy > Continuous Deployment -> Build Hooks*).
+  - `name` - The Netlify site name
   - `title` - Override the site name with a custom title
-  - `name` - The Netlify site name
   - `url` - Optionally override site deployment url.
 By default it is inferred to be `https://netlify-site-name-netlify.app`.

 ## Developing on this module